Beyond the Hard Hat: A Deep Dive into Commercial Construction Safety Regulations

 Personal Protective Equipment (PPE)

-Employers are responsible for supplying and requiring the use of appropriate PPE, such as hard hats, gloves, goggles, and high-visibility vests.
+Employers are responsible for supplying and requiring the use of appropriate Personal Protective Equipment (PPE), such as hard hats, gloves, goggles, and high-visibility vests.

 Electrical Safety